John Edward Robinson: Arrest and conviction

-Conviction

 In 2002, Robinson stood trial in Kansas for the murders of Trouten, Lewicka, and Stasi along with multiple lesser charges.
 After the longest criminal trial in Kansas history, he was convicted on all counts.
-Robinson received the death penalty for the murders of Trouten and Lewicka, and life imprisonment for Stasi's murder because she was killed before Kansas reinstated the death penalty.
-He received a 5-to-20-year prison sentence for interfering with the parental custody of Stasi's baby, 20.5 years for kidnapping Trouten, and seven months for theft.
+Robinson received 2 death sentences for the murders of Trouten and Lewicka, and life imprisonment for Stasi's murder because she was killed before Kansas reinstated the death penalty.
+He received a 5-to-20-year prison sentence for interfering with the parental custody of Stasi's baby, 20 years for kidnapping Trouten, and seven months for theft.

 After his Kansas convictions, Robinson faced murder charges in Missouri based on the evidence discovered in that state.
 Missouri aggressively pursued capital punishment convictions, so Robinson's attorneys wanted to avoid a trial there.
 Chris Koster, the Missouri prosecutor, insisted as a condition of any plea bargain that Robinson lead authorities to the bodies of Stasi, Godfrey, and Clampitt.
 Robinson, who has never cooperated with investigators, refused.
 However, Koster faced pressure to make a deal because his case was not technically airtight.
 Among other issues, there was no unequivocal evidence that any of the murders had been committed within his jurisdiction.
 Robinson, on the other hand, faced pressure to plead guilty to avoid an almost certain death sentence in Missouri, and failing that, yet another capital murder trial back in Kansas.

 When it became clear that the women's remains would never be found without Robinson's cooperation, a compromise was reached.
 In a carefully scripted plea in October 2003, Robinson acknowledged that Koster had enough evidence to convict him of capital murder for the deaths of Godfrey, Clampitt, Bonner, and the Faiths.
 Though his statement was technically a guilty plea and was accepted as such by the Missouri court, observers remarked that it was notably devoid of any remorse or specific acceptance of responsibility.
 Robinson received a life sentence without possibility of parole for each of the five murders.

 In November 2015, the Kansas Supreme Court vacated the Trouten and Stasi murder convictions on technicalities, but upheld the Lewicka conviction and its accompanying death sentence.
 The ruling marked the first time Kansas's highest court has upheld a death sentence since the reinstatement of capital punishment there in 1994.
 Robinson currently remains on death row at the El Dorado Correctional Facility in Kansas.